This is the story of how Marsha Turned This Short School Bus Into Her ‘Motor-Cottage’.

 Images © Marsha Cowan

 We have had a lot of rain lately which has slowed down the process.
 I have been living in this bus on the street in front of my oldest son’s house.
-I have a composting toilet, 5 gallon water storage bucket underneath the counter, water drain bucket, and solar lights and charger for cell phone and this iPad.
+I have a composting toilet, 5-gallon water storage bucket underneath the counter, water drain bucket, and solar lights and charger for cell phone and this iPad.
 Enjoy!

 It was originally yellow with lots of stick on daisies and letters; used to belong to a daycare.
 I love the constant breezes that come through these screens.
-I have covers that go over them for travelling.
+I have covers that go over them for traveling.
 Used a lot of plywood and fencing to frame these panels that divided the bus into areas.

 Images © Marsha Cowan

 The desk area with my clothes hanging storage underneath one end.
 You can see one if the solar lights hanging just below the middle of the shelf.
 I decided to use several smaller solar set ups instead of one large one.

 I have a 7.5 watt Nature Power portable charger that does these two lights and charges my phone and iPad.
 I have a trickle charger for my bus battery so I can plug my DC fan into the cigarette lighter during the day and stay cool, and at night it plugs into a battery pack that uses D cell batteries which I keep charged ahead with a solar charger that charges 3 different sized batteries.